faridcher/book2pres/readme.md

-Convert a text from a PDF document to a LaTeX Beamer presentation.
+A series of scripts to convert a text of a PDF document to a LaTeX Beamer presentation.